angular/angular/packages/core/schematics/ng-generate/signal-input-migration/README.md

 The Angular team provides an automated migration for converting `@Input` declarations to signal inputs.

-Aside from the `@Input()` declarations, the migration will also take care of all references to updated inputs.

 ## How to run this migration?

 The migration can be run using the following command: